-Ab \ab\ as a boy's name is of Arabic, Hebrew, Old English and Old German origin, and the meaning of Ab is "stern, somber; father; father, priest; servant; noble strength; father of light; father of a multitude (of nations)".
-Ab is a variant of Abbas (Arabic, Hebrew): in Arabic, this name is used to refer to a lion, equivalent to referring to the king of the beasts as Leo in the English-speaking world.
-Also a variant of Abbott (Old English): an abbot is the head of a religious community of monks living in a monastery, so the original bearers of this name (as a surname) may have worked for an abbot.
-Ab is also used as a variant of Abdul (Arabic), Abelard (Old German) and Abner (Hebrew), Abraham (Hebrew).
+Ab \ab\ as a name for boys is of Arabic, Hebrew, Old English and Old German origin, and the meaning of Ab is "stern, somber; father; father, priest; servant; noble strength; father of light; father of a multitude (of nations)".
+Ab is a variant of Abbas (Arabic, Hebrew).
+Ab is also a variation of Abbott (Old English).
+Ab is also used as a derivative of Abdul (Arabic), Abelard (Old German), Abner (Hebrew) and Abraham (Hebrew).

 Ab has 35 more alternative forms via Abbas, Abbott, Abdul, Abelard, Abner, Abraham: Abad, Abba, Abbey, Abbie, Abbot, Abby, Abdal, Abdall, Abdel, Abdell, Abdoul, Abdull, Abel▲, Abey, Abie, Abna, Abnar, Abnor, Abo, Abot, Abott, Abram▲, Abrami, Abramo, Abrams, Abran, Avi, Avner, Avram, Avrom, Bram, Del▼, Ebbie, Ebby and Ebner.

 Ab is a rare given name for men.
 Ab is an equivalently rare surname too for both adults and children.
 (2000 U.S. Census)